kishxrx/gitops-workflow/README.md

 ### 🔮 Future Vision

-The long-term goal is to evolve this simple application into a **"DevOps Daily Quote Engine"** that displays a new, insightful quote about software development and operations on every page refresh.
+The long-term goal is to evolve this simple application into a modern frontend webpage

 ---